1024inc/engineering-blog/_tabs/principles.md

 - What to do
    - Owning the entire lifecycle of our code, from development to production and maintenance.
    - Actively engaging in problem-solving, taking responsibility for identifying and fixing issues rather than passing them off.
-   - Communicating proactively about project status, blockers, tradeoffs, or failures, and following through on commitments.
+   - Communicating proactively about project status, blockers, trade offs, or failures, and following through on commitments.

 - What to avoid
    - Blaming other teams or external factors for project delays or failures.